Molokan Genealogy Resourses

 << http://www.cyberpages.com/attractions/persons199610.html >>)

 I am searching for my first cousin, the son of my mother's late younger brother, Tom Mares, whose nickname was "Sailor".
-My uncle Tom has many Russian Molokan friends and spoke fluent Russian.
+My uncle Tom has many Russian Spiritual Christian friends and spoke fluent Russian.
 His wife at the time was a young Russian Molokan girl named Susie Valoff (Valov).
 My uncle met Susie when they both lived in the Boyle Heights section of Los Angeles in the 1930's.
 I believe shortly after the birth of their son, Jeffrey, they divorced.
 A few years later, my uncle Tom approved of Jeffrey's adoption by Susie's new husband, a name I don't have.
 Information from my mother and surviving uncle is that Susie had family in the Bakersfield/Fresno, California area and that they were potatoe farmers.
-Susie and her family were members of the Russian Molokon community.
+Susie and her family were members of the Russian Spiritual Christian community.
 Jeffrey is probably in his 60's by now.
 If there is anyone with information about Susie or Jeffrey, please contact Antonio Solorzano, Jr., 825 Bluff Road, Montebello, California 90640-5921 or at the following e-mail address: mjimenez@bell.k12.ca.us.

 Date added: October 30, 1996